-Mary Knab, PhD, DPT, is Associate Provost for Interprofessional Education and Practice and Associate Professor in Physical Therapy at MGH Institute of Health Professions.
+Mary Knab, PhD, DPT, is Associate Professor Emerita in Physical Therapy and was the Associate Provost for Interprofessional Education and Practice at MGH Institute of Health Professions.

-Dr. Knab moved to the Center for Interprofessional Studies and Innovation in 2012 where she is a key leader in the Institute’s interprofessional initiative – IMPACT Practice.
-Under the IMPACT Practice umbrella, Dr. Knab: leads the three-part series of required courses that provide Institute students with team-based interprofessional education experiences focused on the development of core competencies for collaborative practice; contributes curriculum and assessment expertise to the development of required institutional core competencies; and provides continuing professional development offerings related to interprofessional education, practice, and leadership.
-Dr. Knab has also served as Associate Professor for the Masters in Health Professions Education Program since its launch in 2012.
+Dr. Knab moved to the Center for Interprofessional Studies and Innovation in 2012 where she was a key leader in the Institute’s interprofessional initiative – IMPACT Practice.
+Under the IMPACT Practice umbrella, Dr. Knab: led the three-part series of required courses that provide Institute students with team-based interprofessional education experiences focused on the development of core competencies for collaborative practice; contributed curriculum and assessment expertise to the development of required institutional core competencies; and provided continuing professional development offerings related to interprofessional education, practice, and leadership.
+Dr. Knab also served as an Associate Professor for the Masters in Health Professions Education Program since its launch in 2012.

 Completing a PhD in Educational Studies at Lesley University in 2012, Dr. Knab's primary research interests are in the role of reflection in the development of health professionals along a novice-to-expert continuum, narrative as a vehicle for reflection, and models for interprofessional learning and development across academic, simulation, and clinical learning environments.

 Greenfield BH, Jensen GM, Delany CM, Mostrom E, Knab M, Jampel A. The Power and Promise of Narrative for Advancing Physical Therapist Education and Practice.
 Physical Therapy, 2015 Jun; 95(6): 924-33.